Want to learn how to become a consultant?

 The Side Transition

 The Side Transition is where you start consulting on the side while you work in your corporate job.
+65% of consultants take this approach.

 However, with the Side Transition, you’re not giving it your 100% effort.
-You’re being held back by spending most of your time and energy in your full-time job.
+You’re being held back by spending most of your time and energy on your full-time job.
 Thus, you won’t know how successful you can truly be if you’re only giving it 50% (or less) of your concentration and effort.

 The All-In Transition